wearereasonablepeople/warp-browser-gamepad/README.md

 # WARP-BROWSER-GAMEPAD

 Easy way to use the browser native gamepad API.
-Please check the [CanIuse](https://caniuse.com/#search=getGamepads) website before to use this library
+Please check the [CanIuse](https://caniuse.com/#search=getGamepads) website before using this library

 ## Usage